aaronbojarski/hercules_sftp_setup/README.md

 ## Open Issues
-- does hercules somehow send the filename to the destination?
-YES the new hercules server does do this.
 - does hercules handle small files?
 (Had issues with test files that are just a few bytes in size.)